Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

 The video, shown on TV as captured by local reporters, shows a group of police officers in riot gear and gas masks surround a car being driven by a man with a woman in the passenger seat.
 The officers pull the woman out and appear to use a stun gun on the man.
 They use zip-tie handcuffs on the woman on the ground.
 The couple did not appear to be fighting police.

-Reporters said the police had earlier broken glass on the car.
-A reporter said police also flattened the tires.
+TV reporters said the police had earlier broken glass on the car and flattened the tires.

-Bottoms said charges have been dropped against the woman, and the man has been released.
+Bottoms said the woman was released without charges.
+She said the man was released, too, and she’s ordering the charges against him dropped.
+She didn’t specify what charges he faced.
+She didn’t identify the students or the officers.

 She said she’d delayed the news conference several hours to review all the body-camera footage because she and Shields wanted to be certain about what happened.

-“I really wanted to believe the body-cam footage would give some larger view that could rationalize why we got to this space,” Shields said.
-“And having spent most of the afternoon with the mayor, viewing the footage exhaustively, I knew that I had only one option, and that was to terminate the employees.”
+“I really wanted to believe that the body-worn camera footage would provide some larger view that could better rationalize why we got to this space,” Shields said.
+“And having spent most of the afternoon with the mayor, reviewing the footage exhaustively, I knew that I had only one option, and that is to terminate the employees.”

+Bottoms said she had spoken to leaders at Spelman College and Morehouse College, where she said the the young people were students.
+She said she’d also spoken to representatives for the students but hadn’t yet spoken directly to them.

+Shields offered an apology and said she knows the officers’ behavior was unacceptable and caused further fear.

-Bottoms has extended a curfew for another night Sunday.
-The governor authorized up to 3,000 National Guard troops to be deployed in cities across the state to respond if needed to protests over the deaths of George Floyd in Minnesota and Ahmaud Arbery in coastal Georgia.
+Bottoms imposed a 9 p.m. curfew for Saturday and Sunday.
+Gov. Brian Kemp authorized up to 3,000 National Guard troops to be deployed in cities across the state to respond if needed to protests over the deaths of George Floyd in Minnesota and Ahmaud Arbery in coastal Georgia.

-Guard soldiers had helped enforce a 9 p.m. curfew Saturday in Atlanta, where violence has marred otherwise peaceful protests since Friday.
-Gov. Brian Kemp said more would be ready Sunday for any further demonstrations planned in Georgia cities.

 Atlanta police said Sunday they had arrested more than 150 people as protesters threw rocks at officers and broke windows in the downtown area.
 The curfew was initially imposed after demonstrations Friday night turned violent with people setting fires and smashing windows at businesses and restaurants.